Mr. Green (music producer)

-Aaron Green, known professionally as Mr. Green, is an American musician from Highland Park, New Jersey, United States.
-His project with Lee Scratch Perry combined over 20 different genres and styles of music.
-He has produced dozens of songs that reached the Billboard charts including number one hit records.
-He is most known for his unique methods of production, often incorporating street sounds Into his music via the Live from the Streets show.
-He is also known for producing viral songs "If I Don't Go to Hell" (that got over a billion views on the TikTok app) and the original version of "Lay Lay".
+Aaron Green, known professionally as Mr. Green, is an American record producer and DJ from Highland Park, New Jersey, United States.
+He has a very unconventional and highly textured sonic style.
+He has produced dozens of songs that reached the Billboard charts, including number one hit records.
+He produces viral songs such as "If I Don't Go to Hell", which received over a billion views on TikTok.

 Career

 Since 2007, Green has released his instrumental albums, including his Classic Beats series.
-So far, he has released four "Classic Beats" albums, and in late 2016, announced that he is working on a fifth edition featuring DJ Kool Herc.
+So far, he has released 11 "Classic Beats" albums, the fifth edition featuring DJ Kool Herc.

-Mr. Green and Sam Lipman-Stern’s web series “Live from the Streets” has been picked up by Vice.
+Mr. Green and Sam Lipman-Stern's web series "Live from the Streets" has been picked up by Vice.
 In 2015, Green compiled the songs from the series onto the album with the same name.
-He links up with The Roots rapper Malik B for their collaborative LP Unpredictable, and the Roots used his video "Live from the Bedroom" to celebrate their debut episode of The Tonight Show starring Jimmy Falon.
+He links up with The Roots rapper Malik B for their collaborative LP Unpredictable, and the Roots used his video "Live from the Bedroom" to celebrate their debut episode of The Tonight Show starring Jimmy Fallon.

-In 2018, Green collaborated on the ep "FLYGOD is good... all the time" with Westside Gunn.
+In 2018, Green collaborated on the EP FLYGOD Is Good...
+All the Time, with Westside Gunn.
 He also released over a dozen limited edition 7" vinyl records.
 In 2019, Mr. Green collaborated with Lee "Scratch" Perry on the EP "Super Ape Vs. 緑: Open Door", featuring Eric Andre, Sheek Louch, Daniel Son and HR.
 In 2020, a ninja project began, loosely based around the cut and paste movies of the 1980s, the first single featured Gucci Mane entitled "Gucci Ninja Assassins".
-A second single was announced featuring Rick Ross, “Golden Ninja Empire (Yayo Ninjas)”.
+A second single was announced featuring Rick Ross, "Golden Ninja Empire (Yayo Ninjas)".
 The third and fourth singles were "Gucci Ninja Assassins 2: in the Metal Garden of Fire" feat.
 Gucci Mane and Supreme Ninja Training Montage feat.
 DMX.
 On Green's 27th birthday on June 29, 2021, a fifth ninja single feat.
 Lil Wayne was also released.
 HotNewHipHop.com compared Mr. Greens inventive work to that of RZA from Wu Tang Clan.
 In August 2021, a sixth single featuring Jadakiss was also announced.
+In 2022, he released a single with Dolly White from YSL Records.
+In 2023, Mr. Green produced two tracks on Westside Gunn's And Then You Pray for Me.
+In 2025 Mr. Green produced the intro track for 3 Westside Gunn projects: 12, Heels Have Eyes 1 and Heels Have Eyes 2.